Q: Who can take advantage of GradQuant’s one-on-one consultation services?

 4. Advanced Statistics

-Linear mixed model, repeated measures, generalized linear model, survival analysis, longitudinal analysis, multivariate analysis techniques, other special and advanced topics.
+Linear mixed model, repeated measures, generalized linear model, survival analysis, longitudinal analysis, other special and advanced topics.

 6. Statistical Software